Wayland the Smith: Continental Germanic

 Wayland is known by the name Wieland in line 965 of the Latin epic Waltharius, a literary composition based on Old High German oral tradition, as the smith who made the poem's eponymous protagonist's armor:

 Toponyms and folklore

 Wayland is associated with Wayland's Smithy, a burial mound in the Berkshire Downs.
 This was named by the English, but the megalithic mound significantly predates them.
 It is from this association that the folk belief came about that a horse left there overnight with a small silver coin (groat) would be shod by morning.

 This belief is mentioned in the first episode of Puck of Pook's Hill by Rudyard Kipling, "Weland's Sword", which narrates the rise and fall of the god.

 In modern culture

 Sir Walter Scott includes Wayland Smith as a character in his novel Kenilworth set in 1575.

 Both the Austrian composer Siegmund von Hausegger (1904) and the Russian composer Leopold van der Pals (1913) used the Wayland saga as inspiration for symphonic poems.

+In the 1978 BBC TV series The Moon Stallion, the character of the Green King (played by Michael Kilgarriff) states that he is also known as Wayland the Smith.

+In the ITV series Robin of Sherwood, Wayland the Smith was credited for creating seven swords charged with "the Power of Light and Darkness".